Marine Biology Immersion Camp

 You will earn 25 community service hours through your work at The Karen Beasley Sea Turtle Rescue and Rehabilitation Center, beach sweeps, and public outreach.
 We will research, prepare and present a lesson to the public describing the challenges facing all sea turtles.
 While walking the beaches looking for nesting mothers, we’ll learn about nocturnal adaptations.
 We’ll also patrol in the mornings looking for fresh tracks.

 Each day we will explore different coastal habitats from maritime forests to salt marshes to the ocean’s edge.
 By understanding these ecosystems we will better appreciate the plight of the sea turtle.
 Since the Sea Turtle Stranding and Salvage Network began keeping records in 1986, the number of stranded turtles has more than doubled, illustrating how much work there is to be done.
-When not preparing food or cleaning tanks, we will discover the wonders of our local coastal habitats from the muddy marsh bottom to the crest of breaking waves.
+With our other time, we will discover the wonders of our local coastal habitats from the muddy marsh bottom to the crest of breaking waves.

 This camp is designed for rising 9th graders – recent high school graduates passionate about sea turtles and the marine environment.
 Join us on our next adventure as we: